-If you've been raped or assaulted, you don't have to go through this alone.
+If you have been raped or assaulted, you do not have to go through this alone.
 Remember:

-- It's not your fault.
-You may be feeling a range of emotions, but whatever you feel, know that what happened wasn't your fault.
+- It is not your fault.
+You may be feeling a range of emotions, but whatever you feel, know that what happened was not your fault.
 It was 100% their fault.
-Don't blame yourself for anything you did or didn't do. - Make sure you're safe.
+Do not blame yourself for anything you did or did not do. - Make sure you are safe.
 Get to a safe place or call a friend who can help you.
-If you're in immediate danger, call 911.
+If you are in immediate danger, call 911.
 If the person who assaulted you is a family member or someone you know, tell someone you trust what happened.

-- Once you're in a safe place, don't do anything to change your appearance.
-You don't have to decide right away if you're going to talk with the police about what happened or press charges against the person who assaulted you.
-But just in case you do, it's important that the doctor or nurse you visit can collect any evidence that might be on your body.
-So don't take a shower or bath or wash off any parts of your body.
-Also, if you can, don't go to the bathroom, comb your hair, eat, smoke, drink or take any drugs.
+- Once you are in a safe place, do not do anything to change your appearance.
+You do not have to decide right away if you are going to talk with the police about what happened or press charges against the person who assaulted you.
+But just in case you do, it is important that the doctor or nurse you visit can collect any evidence that might be on your body.
+So do not take a shower or bath or wash off any parts of your body.
+Also, if you can, do not go to the bathroom, comb your hair, eat, smoke, drink or take any drugs.
 If you change your clothes, take the clothes you were wearing during the assault to the hospital or police department in a paper bag. - Get medical care.
 The staff at your local Planned Parenthood health center can help you figure out your options: - If you have injuries or want to have a rape kit done to collect evidence in case you decide to file charges someday, you should go to the hospital right away. - If you're worried about having been exposed to HIV, you can take a medicine called PEP (Post-Exposure Prophylaxis) which can help prevent getting HIV after being exposed.
 You need to start this treatment within 72 hours of being exposed. - If there's a chance you could be pregnant, consider taking the morning-after pill, also known as emergency contraception.
 You need to take it within 5 days after unprotected sex. - If you're worried about STDs, it's a good idea to get tested.
-Most people don't show any symptoms, so even if you don't have any signs of an STD, testing is important. - Find support.
+Most people do not show any symptoms, so even if you do not have any signs of an STD, testing is important. - Find support.
 Dealing with the aftermath of rape or sexual assault can be overwhelming.
-But you're not alone.
+But you are not alone.
 It may help to talk to a trusted friend, family member, or counselor. - Seek out resources.
-The Rape, Abuse, and Incest National Network (RAINN) has a 24-hour, 7-day a week support line you can reach over the phone or by online chat. - Think about talking to the police.
+The Rape, Abuse, and Incest National Network (RAINN) has a 24-hour, 7-day a week support line you can reach over the 800.656.4673 or by online chat. - Think about talking to the police.
 Sexual assault is a crime, and you have the right to report it to the police and press charges against the person who assaulted you if you want to.
 You can call the police yourself or have a rape crisis counselor or someone you trust do it for you.
-The police will come and ask you questions, and they'll also talk to you about whether or not you want to press charges.
+The police will come and ask you questions, and they will also talk to you about whether or not you want to press charges.
 Police can also help get you to a doctor or nurse for an exam as soon as possible.
 The decision to call the police or not is yours to make, and not everyone decides calling the police is right for them.